-1. The words, sentences, ideas, conclusions, examples, and/or organization of an assignment are borrowed from a source (a book, an article, another student's paper, etc.) without acknowledging the source.
+- 1. The words, sentences, ideas, conclusions, examples, and/or organization of an assignment are borrowed from a source (a book, an article, another student's paper, etc.) without acknowledging the source. - 2.
+A student submits another's work in lieu of their own assignment.

-- 2. A student submits another's work in lieu of his or her own assignment. - 3.
-A student allows another person to revise, correct, or in any way rewrite his or her assignment without having the approval of the instructor. - 4.
+- 3. A student allows another person to revise, correct, or in any way rewrite their assignment without having the approval of the instructor. - 4.
 A student submits written assignments received from commercial firms, fraternity or sorority files, or any other source. - 5.
-A student allows another person to take all or part of his or her course. - 6.
+A student allows another person to take all or part of their course. - 6.
 A student submits an assignment (a paper, a library assignment, a revision, etc.) done together with another student without having approval from the instructor.